stanford-msande152/summer26/syllabus.md

 ## Assignments and grading

 - **Homework:** 7 problem sets, released Wednesdays and due the following Monday in class (see schedule).
-Submit via Gradescope.
+Submit via Canvas.
-- **Team project:** proposal due Jul 6, draft due Jul 29, final report due by the end of finals period.
+- **Team project:** proposal due Jul 6, draft due Jul 29, final report due by Aug 13, poster presentation TBD.
 - **Midterm:** in class, Jul 22.
-- **Pre-class work:** a short video and background survey before the first lecture, and an elicitation exercise due Jun 29.
+- **Pre-class work:** a short video and background survey before the first lecture.

 Grading weights will be confirmed by the instructor and posted on Canvas.